Scratching your head over where to go in winter?

 Lake Wanaka is a travel resort and also hosts some of the best adventure tourism facilities in the world.
 Jetboating facilities, skiing, and even off-road tours are available nearby!

 Looking back at these activities, you could be one of the select few who is just not interested in thrilling adventures.
-Maybe, all you need is some peace and tranquility.
+Maybe, all you need is some peace and tranquillity.

 Unsurprisingly, the picturesque views and places of the South Island can give you just that.
 Lake Tekapo, which is a 3-hours drive away from Christchurch is a stargazer’s dream at night.